 There would have been absolutely no chance that Himmler could have maintained his disguise under interrogation.

 Had the Germans used a stamp from, say, an infantry or administration unit then it is possible that Himmler may have been able to pass through the system without being discovered.

 It is a pleasing twist to the story that, by using this stamp, the Germans themselves made Himmler’s unmasking inevitable.

 ‘Lost and found’

-In the aftermath of the capture, identification and suicide of one of the most infamous mass murderers of all time, a bout of military souvenir hunting took place and Himmler’s personal belongings were eagerly snapped up as keep-sakes.
+In the aftermath of the capture, identification and suicide of one of the most infamous mass murderers of all time, a bout of military souvenir hunting took place and Himmler’s personal belongings were collected as keep-sakes.